Elyse Umemoto: Miss America pageant

 While in college, one of Umemoto's friends suggested that she enter a beauty pageant.
 Her first such pageant was Miss Pierce County 2006.
 She won, and went on to finish as first runner-up at Miss Washington 2006 that year.
 One year later, as Miss Seattle 2007, she won the Miss Washington 2007 crown and the right to represent the state at Miss America 2008.
 Her platform at Miss America was "Embracing Diversity, Empowering Women."
 For the talent competition, she sang "Angels" by British singer/songwriter Robbie Williams.

 On the night of the pageant telecast, Umemoto finished second runner-up, behind first runner-up Nicole Rash of Indiana and Miss America 2008 Kirsten Haglund of Michigan.
 Umemoto's finish was tied for the highest ever by a Miss Washington delegate.
-For her efforts, she earned a USD $20,000 scholarship, plus an additional $10,000 USD for placing in the Top Three of the pre-pageant reality show Miss America: Reality Check.
+For her efforts, she earned a US$20,000 scholarship, plus an additional US$10,000 for placing in the Top Three of the pre-pageant reality show Miss America: Reality Check.